corysanders3/flashcards/README.md

 ### Gameplay Screenshot from the Terminal:<img width="912" alt="Screenshot 2024-01-31 at 4 12 49 PM" src="https://github.com/corysanders3/flashcards/assets/41808895/866da7c7-a707-4c09-9d40-58247cd3a3de">

 ### Technologies Used
-Javascript was used to create this game.
+JavaScript was used to create this game.
 Mocha and Chai were used to test the Javascript functions.

 ### Install/Setup Instructions
 1. Go to this [GitHub Page](https://github.com/corysanders3/flashcards) and fork the repository.